open-formulieren/open-forms/docs/configuration/authentication/oidc_org.rst

 - It is not recommended to use the *Default groups* configuration option when using OpenID Connect for organization members to authenticate on forms.

 - To store user information from OpenID and track an "Employee ID" it is required to configure the ``claim mapping``.
 This is JSON object where the claims from the OIDC user-info gets mapped to attributes on the user in Open Forms.
-For more info and options on configuring the mapping see `mozilla-django-oidc-db <https://github.com/maykinmedia/mozilla-django-oidc-db#user-content-user-profile>`_ and the documentation of your OpenID Connect provider for the structure of the returned user-info.
+For more info and options on configuring the mapping see `mozilla-django-oidc-db <https://github.com/maykinmedia/mozilla-django-oidc-db>`_ (Section 4.1, User profile) and the documentation of your OpenID Connect provider for the structure of the returned user-info.

   Example: